Family Encyclopedia >> Travel

 2. Plaza de España and the Maria Luisa Park

-3. Metrosol Parasol, a special viewpoint in Seville; must-see tips during your city trip
+3. Metropol Parasol, a special viewpoint in Seville; must-see tips during your city trip

 4. The Cathedral of Seville, one of the tips for your city trip